-Most of us dog owners at some point have left our beloved pet in a car for a short while.
+Most of us dog owners at some point have left our beloved pet in a car for a very short while.
 We trust that our best friend will be fine whilst we pop into the shops or a friend’s house.
-Some workplaces even allow staff dogs on site in cars, as long as the animal’s welfare is paramount.

 Such a tragic death is heart breaking for a dog owner or carer.
 A sudden death like this is an incident that no loving dog owner will ever recover from, which is exactly why many groups are working hard to raise awareness of the serious risk to any dog left inside a vehicle on a hot day.
-Even with the windows open a crack any dog can die after only a few minutes of being unable to leave a hot car.
+Even with the windows open a crack, or left with some water, any dog can still die after only a few minutes of being unable to leave a hot car.

-The ability of our weather to do a complete turnaround from rain and chilly winds to blazing sunshine does not help.
+The ability of our weather to do a complete turnaround from rain and chilly winds to blazing sunshine does not help, especially up here in Scotland.
 We can be tricked by such a climate that the dog will be fine for half an hour only to realise that the car has become a greenhouse on our return.

-On a warm day of around 21 degrees the temperature inside a car, even if it is not in direct sunlight can raise to well over 37 degrees Celsius.
+On a warm day of around 22 degrees the temperature inside a car, even if it's in the shade, can raise to well over 47 degrees Celsius within just one hour.
 This heat would literally cook a dog whilst it is still alive.
-Unable to sweat as a human can in order to cool down the dog can only pant and perspire a little through his paws.
-Neither is enough to sufficiently cool him in extreme heat.
+Unable to sweat as a human can in order to cool down the dog can only pant and perspire a little through their paws.
+Neither is enough to sufficiently cool him in extreme heat like this.

 So think to yourself before you leave the house.
 Even if it’s only going to be ten minutes, alone in the car, is it worth taking the dog along for the ride?
 Why not leave him at home where you know he will be safe in the shade.
 If you are leaving your pet in a caravan or even the conservatory at home be aware that, even in the winter, the sun may come out whilst you are away leaving your pet to try and cope with unbearable heat.